jyablonski/Predicting-All-NBA-Teams-using-KNN/README.md

 # All-NBA-Team-Machine-Learning-Project
 This project outlines my steps taken to produce a KNN Model to predict what the All-NBA Teams would be.
-Because most All-NBA Team players are all stars, I pulled data from basketball-reference using every All-Star or All-NBA player's season.
+Because most All-NBA Players are also All-Stars, I pulled data from basketball-reference using every All-Star and/or All-NBA player's season.
 There were 956 observations in total.
 I then built a KNN Model from this dataset and used it to predict the All-NBA Teams from this past years All-Stars given  their stats at the time of the All-Star Break (~February 15th, 2019).

 Below are all of the variables that were collected when pulling the data.
+Not all of these variables will be used in the machine learning model.

 | Box Score Stats  |  Team Stats         |  Shooting Stats          |  Advanced Stats       | Selections          |
 | -------------    | ------------------- | ------------------------ | --------------------- | ------------------- |